The Good Dinosaur: Revisions

-By mid 2013, Peterson was removed from the film due to story problems.
-Peterson, who could not solve the film's third act, was absent from the D23 Expo where Sohn and producer Denise Ream presented footage from the film.
+By mid 2013, Peterson had been removed from the film due to story problems Peterson could not solve in the films' third act.
+Peterson was absent from the D23 Expo where Sohn and producer Denise Ream presented footage from the film.
 Peterson moved on to another project he developed at Pixar while Ream replaced producer John Walker, who left to work on Disney's own Tomorrowland.
 John Lasseter, Lee Unkrich, Mark Andrews, and Sohn stepped in temporarily to work on various sections of the film.
-In September 2013, The Good Dinosaur was pushed back from May 30, 2014, to November 25, 2015 (the scheduled release date for Pixar's Finding Dory).
+In September 2013, The Good Dinosaur was pushed back from May 30, 2014 (the originally scheduled release date for Inside Out which was eventually moved to 2015), to November 25, 2015 (the scheduled release date for Pixar's Finding Dory).
 According to Ream, the primary reason for the rescheduling was because "the story was not working, period, full stop, it just was not where it needed to be."
 In November 2013, due to the delay, Pixar laid off 67 employees of its 1,200-person workforce, following the closure of Pixar Canada a month before, when about 80 employees had been laid off, officially to refocus Pixar's efforts at its main headquarters.

 In August 2014, Lithgow revealed in an interview that the film had been dismantled and "completely reimagined" and that he was expected to rerecord his role in the next month while mentioning that McDormand was still part of the film.
 In October 2014, Sohn was announced as the new director of the film.
 In November 2014, it was reported that new elements had been added to the story, such as treating nature as the film's antagonist.

 In June 2015, it was announced that the majority of the cast had been revised.
 Of the original cast, only McDormand retained her role in the film.
 It was revealed that Neff had been replaced by Raymond Ochoa, and Lithgow had been replaced by Jeffrey Wright.
 Arlo's three siblings, to be voiced by Harris, Hader, and Greer had been cut down to a single brother named Buck, voiced by Marcus Scribner, and later, a sister named Libby, voiced by Maleah Padilla.
 It was also confirmed that the farmer aspect was still part of the film.